 Homeschool moms have one of the hardest jobs out there.
 We work from sun up to sun down.
-Our job consists of all that is included in a homemaker and a mom, and on top of that, we work a third job as a teacher.
+Our job consists of all that is included in a homemaker and a mom, and on top of that, we work a third job as a teacher having to maintain homeschool success.
 It is easy to become overwhelmed, stressed, and burnt out.

 However, it doesn’t have to be like that.
 There are ways to make your homeschool more successful and less stressful.
 Many of us are taking time right now to plan for the next school year, and while curriculum planning, routines, and all those lists are important, so is homeschool success.

 Here are a few things I have found through the years that have made a huge difference in our homeschool.
 These are things you can plan for now and can help you avoid burnout, grumpy mom syndrome, and homeschooling out of negligence.

 Looking back at my school days, my favorite teachers were the ones who made learning fun.
 My first few years of homeschooling, I insisted on my littles sitting and learning while I read.
 It was NOT fun!